-The fast food industry ranked sixth out of the 15 industries studied in MBLM’s Brand Intimacy 2020 Study, which is the largest study of brands based on emotions.
-MBLM (pronounced Emblem) – the agency using emotional science to build more intimate brands during these unprecedented times – also analyzed how consumer sentiment about the industry has been affected by the pandemic.
+The fast food industry ranked sixth out of the 15 industries studied in the Brand Intimacy 2020 Study by MBLM, which studied brands based on emotions.
+MBLM (pronounced Emblem) used emotional science to build more intimate brands during these unprecedented times.
+It also analyzed how consumer sentiment about the industry has been affected by the pandemic.

-Brand Intimacy is defined as the emotional science that measures the bonds consumers form with brands.
-It has become more important as brands adjust the way they connect with consumers during the pandemic.
+Defined as the emotional science that measures the bonds consumers form with brands, Brand Intimacy has become more important as brands adjust the way they connect with consumers during the pandemic.

-MBLM’s study, now in its tenth year, revealed that Starbucks ranked number one in the fast food industry followed by Chick-fil-A and McDonald’s.
-The remaining brands in the top ten for the industry were Dunkin’, Subway, Wendy’s, KFC, Taco Bell, Domino’s and Pizza Hut.
+Now in its tenth year, MBLM’s study revealed that Starbucks ranked number one in the fast food industry followed by Chick-fil-A and McDonald’s.
+The other brands that landed a spot in the top ten were Dunkin’, Subway, Wendy’s, KFC, Taco Bell, Domino’s and Pizza Hut.

-MBLM also examined how the industry has been impacted by the COVID-19 pandemic.
-For example, Pizza Hut’s largest franchisee, NPC International, Inc., filed for bankruptcy due to shutdowns, which added to the competitive stress the brand had been facing.
-On the other hand, Domino’s saw comparable-store sales increase by over 20 percent in April and May and its stock was up 26 percent for 2020 as of July.
+MBLM also examined how COVID-19 has both impacted the industry for the worse, but also for the better.
+For example, Pizza Hut’s largest franchisee, NPC International, Inc., filed for bankruptcy due to shutdowns, which tacked on to the stress and competition the company had been facing.
+Domino’s, however, saw comparable-store sales increase by over 20 percent in April and May and its stock was up 26 percent for 2020 as of July.

-The fast food industry also gave back during the pandemic.
-For example, Chick-fil-A created a $10.8 million community relief effort in April, through which it provided funds to franchisees to distribute to local communities in need.
+Some fast food industry players also engaged in corporate social responsibility (CSR) and shifted some of their profits towards donations during the pandemic.
+Chick-fil-A, for example, created a $10.8 million community relief effort in April, providing funds to franchisees to distribute to local communities in need.
 Starbucks launched its Global Partner Emergency Relief Program in April to help its employees impacted by the pandemic.

-MBLM further analyzed the industry in an article entitled, “Fast Food & COVID-19.
-How consumers are talking about their favorite fast food brands during the pandemic.”
-The piece reviewed the industry’s performance in the study and the impact of the pandemic.
-The agency found that, while the brands spoke in generally similar terms about their responses to COVID-19, consumers spoke differently about each brand on social media.
+In an article entitled, “Fast Food & COVID-19.
+How consumers are talking about their favorite fast food brands during the pandemic,” MBLM further reviewed the industry’s performance in the study and the impact of the pandemic.
+While the brands spoke in generally similar terms about their responses to COVID-19, the agency found that consumers spoke differently about each brand on social media.

-Starbucks’ users demonstrated a lot of emotion for the brand.
-Chick-fil-A’s users spoke about service and reliability with a few expressing disappointment about the brand adapting to COVID-19, but overall the brand was strongly linked to being efficient.
-McDonald’s was not seen as positively as it was viewed as a big corporation caring about profits and not protecting employees.
+As the top stop winner, Starbucks’ users demonstrated high levels of emotion for the brand.
+Expressing some disappointment about the brand adapting to COVID-19, Chick-fil-A’s users spoke about service and reliability with the brand strongly linked to being efficient.
+McDonald’s was not seen a positive light, as users viewed it as a big corporation that did not protect its employees and cared only about profits.

-MBLM questioned what will happen with the industry as states reopen, close and reopen in varying degrees.
-The agency concluded that it seems likely consumers will remember and continue to deepen their emotional attachments with the brands in this space as they continue to evolve their offerings and provide the indulgence many crave.
+MBLM concluded that it seems likely consumers will continue to deepen their emotional attachments with the brands in this space as states reopen, close and reopen in varying degrees.
+The agency noted that brands will continue to evolve their offerings and provide the indulgence many crave.